jundalisay/superb/content/en/research/smith/jurisprudence/part-3/_index.md

-+++
+---
-title=  "Commerce and Taxation" description=  "Adam Smith explains Commerce and Taxation in the Simplified Lectures on Jurisprudence" image=  "/covers/lectures.jpg"
+title: "Commerce and Taxation"
+description: "Adam Smith explains Commerce and Taxation in the Simplified Lectures on Jurisprudence"
-# heading=  Part 3
-+++
+author: Adam Smith
+image: /covers/lectures.jpg
+weight: 4
+---